Torsion driven Inflationary Magnetogenesis: A Brief Review of Poincar e gauge theory

-Mathematically speaking, Poincaré group is a semi direct product\footnote{Semi direct product is a special case of direct product of two groups, when one of the groups under consideration happens to be a normal group.
-In the present case $SO\left(1,3\right)$ is the normal subgroup of the Poincaré group.} of the spacetime translations and the Lorentz group, i.e., $P\left(1,3\right)\equiv SO\left(1,3\right)\rtimes T\left(1,3\right)$ \citep{Ali2009}.
+Mathematically speaking, Poincar{\'e} group is a semi direct product\footnote{Semi direct product is a special case of direct product of two groups, when one of the groups under consideration happens to be a normal group.
+In the present case $SO\left(1,3\right)$ is the normal subgroup of the Poincar{\'e} group.} of the spacetime translations and the Lorentz group, i.e., $P\left(1,3\right)\equiv SO\left(1,3\right)\rtimes T\left(1,3\right)$ \citep{Ali2009}.
 When we gauge this group, we find that instead of one, two gauge fields are obtained.
 Historically, for the first time Utiyama applied gauge principle to generate gravitational interactions \citep{Utiyama1956} by gauging the Lorentz group.
-Later Kibble gauged the whole Poincaré group \citep{Kibble1961}.
+Later Kibble gauged the whole Poincar{\'e} group \citep{Kibble1961}.
 Here we must emphasize that different spacetime geometries are obtained upon gauging different groups.
 For example if one considers only the translational group then one obtains Weitzenb\"ock geometry, a geometry with torsion but no curvature \citep{Hehl2012}.
-Poincaré gauge theory also assumes the metricity condition:
+Poincar{\'e} gauge theory also assumes the metricity condition:

 here the covariant derivative is taken w.r.t. the affine connection $\Gamma_{\ \beta\gamma}^{\alpha}$.
 We point out that there are more general classes of theories known as metric affine theories where even metricity condition (i.e. Eq. \ref{eq:metricity}) isn't assumed.
 The reader is referred to Refs. \citep{Hehl1994,blagojevic2013} for more details.